-18 Simple Steps to Spruce Up Your Home for Thanksgiving
+18 Simple Steps to Decorate Your Home for Thanksgiving

-These easy decor and organization ideas will have your home ready for holiday guests in no time
+These easy decor and organization ideas will have your house ready for holiday guests in no time.

 By Lauren Dunec Hoang, Houzz